suryanarayanan035/docker-ruby-rubocop/README.md

 # Docker-Ruby-Rubocop
 ### Liniting as per your convenience

-Docker-Rubocop is a VSCode etension that lets you lint ruby files using rubocop on system and rubocop running inside docker containers.
+Docker-Ruby-Rubocop is a VSCode etension that lets you lint ruby files using rubocop on system and rubocop running inside docker containers.

 ## Features
 ___